lavarsicious/ntpsync/README.md

 At any moment after the sync is done, you can calculate the true time by subtracting _Delta_ from your local clock's Unix Epoch Milliseconds value: _t = D - Delta_.
 (This assumes that local clock hasn't been tampered with or hasn't drifted strongly since the last sync...
 Experiment away! :angry: **But do not stress the public NTP servers** :angry:, those are there for all to enjoy! :relaxed:)

+You can specify a server pool or use a default one.
+Servers in a pool will be pinged in a round-robin fashion, starting from the first one in the list.
+If a request fails or times out, the next server is pinged, all until the successful count of NTP pings is reached (or the entire thing times out).
+See [Configuration Object] below for customization details.

 The algorithm used is based on a standard **NTP** ([Network Time Protocol](https://en.wikipedia.org/wiki/Network_Time_Protocol)) time estimation algorithm, so its precision depends on the latency to the NTP server being pinged.
 Server address is customizable, so if you have some fancy-shmancy GPS-Atomic-etc. Time Server on your local network ([like this](http://www.gpsntp.com/) or something), punch its IP in and let'er rip!
 By default, though, it uses [Public NTP time server pool](http://www.pool.ntp.org/en/), so your latency/mileage may vary.
 Do not assume Public NTP is precise, expect microsecond accuracy, or use this code to synchronize satellites orbiting a black hole, the thing was developed for *Galilean Relativity 4D Space-Time* only.

 ## Installation